 Exploration of theoretical models and methods in religious studies.
-Readings from major texts may include sociological, psychological, anthropological, and phenomenological approaches, along with challenges to such theories from thinkers of feminist, postmodern, and postcolonial perspectives.
-Prerequisite: sophomore, junior or senior status only.
-Open to others by permission of instructor.
+Readings from major texts may include sociological, psychological, anthropological and phenomenological approaches, along with challenges to such theories from thinkers of feminist, postmodern and postcolonial perspectives.

 RELI 234.
 Issues of Religion and Culture.
 1 Credit.